csc-training/node-level-optimization/docs/01-overview.md

 - How to obtain application GFLOPS/s and arithmetic intensity?
     - Pen and paper and timing measurements
 	- Performance analysis tools and hardware counters
+	- *True* number of memory references can be difficult to obtain

 # Take-home messages